joostkremers/writeroom-mode/README.md

     (disable-theme 'minimalist-dark))))
 ```

 If your function affects the frame, you should make sure that it only affects the `writeroom-mode` frame by passing the variable `writeroom--frame` to all frame-changing functions.
-If your frame-effect involves changing the value of a frame parameter, you ma be able to use the macro `define-writeroom-global-effect`, see its doc string for details.
+If your frame effect involves changing the value of a frame parameter, you may be able to use the macro `define-writeroom-global-effect`; see its doc string for details.

 In principle, it is not a good idea to define a custom global effect function as a toggle, but if you are sure you'll only ever use a single frame, it should be safe enough.
 For example, sometimes setting the `fullscreen` frame parameter does not work.
 In this case, if you're on Linux, you could send an X client message directly: